JPG to PDF Converter — Free Online

 Quality tips for JPG → PDF

 When converting JPG to PDF, the single most impactful setting is the output quality slider.
 Above 85% you cannot perceive any compression artifacts in normal viewing; below 60% the image starts to feel visibly degraded.
-For photographs and screenshots, 82-88% is a strong default.
+FileChange defaults to 92% quality, which is visually lossless for nearly all photographs and screenshots.
 If PDF is a lossless format (PNG, BMP, TIFF), the quality slider is irrelevant — every pixel is preserved exactly.
 For JPG to PDF conversions involving a lossy target, you can also resize down to the actual display size to drop file size further without any visible loss.
 FileChange exposes both controls under "Advanced settings" before you hit Convert.
+Because the JPEG is embedded as-is into the page, no new lossy compression is applied and the photo's bytes are preserved, so visible quality matches the source.
+The result is a picture of the content, not selectable or searchable text, since there's no OCR involved.

 Troubleshooting